 Order and sanity for django model choices.

 Django choices is fairly simple, so most Python and Django versions should work.
-Django choices is tested against Python 2.6, 2.7, 3.3, 3.4, 3.5 and PyPy.
-Django 1.3 until 1.9 (including) are officially supported (= tested in Travis).
+It is tested against Python 2.7, 3.3, 3.4, 3.5 and PyPy.
+Django 1.8 until and including 1.11 alpha are supported (and tested in Travis).

 Install like any other library: